Welcome to today's edition of the Rush 24-7 podcast.

 Many women have told me that as well.

-Rush, in light of Evan Biden's most recent comments about extreme partisanship causing him to leave, he makes the same assertion the liberals do that there are as many right wing extremists as there are uh left, and the so-called extreme right wing is as radical as the left.
+Rush, in light of Evan Bayh's most recent comments about extreme partisanship causing him to leave, he makes the same assertion the liberals do, that there are as many right-wing extremists as there are left, and the so-called extreme right-wing is as radical as the left.

-So, uh, I mean, aside from the scant few neo-Nazi skinheads or or what's left of the remnants of the KKK, can we please define what a right wing extremist is?
+So, I mean, aside from the scant few neo-Nazi skinheads or what's left of the remnants of the KKK, can we please define what a right-wing extremist is?

-I mean, is it those of us who don't want to see the unborn um killed or or want the right to own uh a hunting rifle or don't want half our salary going to the government because I can't stand what the liberals are doing trying to perpetuate this idea, you know, this well, you know, they you know, we do it, they do it, you know, the the the you know the right wing is as skilty as the left wing.
+I mean, is it those of us who don't want to see the unborn killed or want the right to own a hunting rifle or don't want half our salary going to the government because I can't stand what the liberals are doing trying to perpetuate this idea, you know, this, well, you know, we do it, they do it, you know, the right wing is as guilty as the left wing.

-You know, it that's a bunch of crap, right?
+You know, that's a bunch of crap, right?

-Uh but the the the whole notion that there are right wing extremists is a is a moving target, uh, depending on who's popular in the country at the time.
+But the whole notion that they're right-wing extremists is a moving target, depending on who's popular in the country at the time.

-Right now, the right wing extremists are Sarah Palin, uh, me and the Tea Party people.
+Right now, the right-wing extremists are Sarah Palin, me, and the Tea Party people.

-Well, well, you know, but uh Rush, and what do the right wing so-called right-wing extremists represent?
+Well, you know, but Rush, and what do the right-wing, so-called right-wing extremists represent?

-I mean, that's just that's just a big thing.
+I mean, that's just, that's just a problem.

 I'm saying that's what they call us to try to discredit us.

-So they're trying to discredit those of us who espouse those views by calling it extremists and wackos and uh and all this.
+So they're trying to discredit those of us who espouse those views by calling it extremists and wackos and all this.

-I'm gonna illustrate this with a guy from the Southern Poverty Law Center.
+I'm going to illustrate this with a guy from the Southern Poverty Law Center.

 We come back in the next hour.